vavas/blog-assets/source/_drafts/writing-a-csv-todo-app-with-elixir.md

 - Write and read *Comma Separated Values* files (`.csv`)
 - Data transformation
 - Unit tests
-- Project configuration based on environment variables
 - Automatic project recompilation
 - Print formatted text to terminal (bold, italic, etc)

-**Obs**: The idea of this project came from the book Elixir in Action by Saša Jurić, more precisely in the Chapter 4.
+**Obs**: The idea of this project came from the book *Elixir in Action* <a href="#References"><sup>1</sup></a> by Saša Jurić, more precisely in the Chapter 4.
 The code presented here though is very different of the created in the book and the specifications are also very different so even if you read the book you can still see some interesting stuff here.

 ## Briefing
 Before start coding, let's discuss the basic set of features our app should has to guide our development.